CatalinoAgapito/PA2/README.md

-# Problem 2: CUBES DIVISIBLE BY 4 PROBLEM
+# Problem 2: Cubes Divisible by 4
 In this problem, you are asked to create a 10×10 array of cubes of the first 100 positive integers, then select only those cubes divisible by 4.
 This demonstrates array creation, reshaping, and Boolean filtering.